josh-collinsworth/joco-sveltekit/src/lib/content/posts/layoffs-are-bullshit.md

 Hello again, crew.
 It's your Captain again.
 It seems that previous message warranted further explanation.
 You are quite the inquisitive bunch.
 Bright crew!
 The S.S.
 Layoff is better for having you.
 Thank you for your questions.

 First off, many of you have pointed out that there was actually no shortage of work to be done prior to this departure.
 And, in fact, this change will only _increase_ the amount of work each person is responsible for.

 I suppose that's true, but you see, we must focus on the most _important_ work.
 Some of the items on our to-do list are simply best left there for the time being, for efficiency's sake.
-I'm sure all those little leaks in the hull and holes in the sails and such will be just fine.
+I'm sure all those tiny holes in the sails and drips in the hull and such will be just fine.

 Setting that aside: I acknowledge, as many of you have keenly observed, those responsible for deciding who to hire and when are, in fact, the officers.
 I can see that, to some of you, it seems a bit unfair that the people being removed from the ship had nothing to do with the poor decisions that necessitated the departure.